 James M. Henslin is a Professor Emeritus of Sociology at Southern Illinois University.
 He obtained his master’s & doctorate degrees in sociology at Washington University in St. Louis.
 He was awarded a postdoctoral fellowship from the National Institute of Mental Health.
 The author is interested in sociology & the sociology of everyday life, deviance, and international relations.

-Social life change constantly.
+Social life changes constantly.
 Therefore, sociology also.
 As a result, sociology at present is a theoretically diverse discipline that covers a wide range of subjects and draws on broad aspects of research methods.
-Sociologists and the students of sociology endeavour to make sense of sociology through the understanding of core concepts and ideas that necessarily evolves and changes.
+Sociologists & students of sociology endeavor to make sense of sociology through the understanding of core concepts and ideas that necessarily evolves and changes.

 This book clearly introduces a conscious selection of basic concepts that have helped to structure sociology to students.